How to Bid a 10x12 Deck: 2026 Contractor Pricing Breakdown

 • Hidden cost recovery: $400–$600

-The cheap competitor at $3,200 is doing one of three things: cutting corners (skipping flashing, undersizing footings, missing hurricane ties), eating margin (will burn out within 18 months), or padding the change-order pipeline (every variation will cost extra).
-None of those are sustainable.
-Your bids don't have to be the cheapest — they have to be the right one.
+The competitor at $3,200 is doing one of three things: cutting corners (skipping flashing, undersizing footings, missing hurricane ties), absorbing the gap out of pocket, or recovering it through change orders later.
+None of those is a long-term business model.
+Your bids don't have to be the cheapest — they have to be the right one for the work that actually has to happen.

 Permit and Code Reality